Value-added tax (VAT)

 Electronic filing of VAT returns

-The Egyptian tax authority (ETA) has introduced a new e-filing system for the submission of the VAT returns, hence taxpayers will be required to submit their VAT returns (i.e. monthly VAT and/or schedule returns) electronically through the ETA’s website, starting from January 2019.
-Accordingly, the manual filing of VAT returns will not be acceptable as of the mentioned date.
+The Egyptian tax authority (ETA) has introduced a new e-filing system for the submission of the VAT returns; consequently, taxpayers will be required to submit their VAT returns (i.e. monthly VAT and/or schedule returns) electronically through the ETA’s website, starting from January 2019.
+Accordingly, the manual filing of VAT returns will not be accepted as of the mentioned date.

 The account created by taxpayers for the e-filing of CIT returns shall be used to access the ETA’s website.
-Such account will provide taxpayers the access for the e-filing of all relevant taxes, including VAT.
+Such an account will provide taxpayers access for the e-filing of all relevant taxes, including VAT.
 Taxpayers will be required to register on the ETA’s website to create an online account for the e-filing procedures.
-Upon filing the online VAT return, taxpayers should pay the VAT amount due through the regular bank transfers and then enter the details of the payment on the ETA’s website to finalise the VAT e-filing process.
+Upon filing the online VAT return, taxpayers should pay the VAT amount due through regular bank transfers and then enter the details of the payment on the ETA’s website to finalise the VAT e-filing process.

 The liability for customs duty rests with the person who is importing the goods from abroad.